 2. Standard sidewalks.

-3. Carriage walks.
+3. Carriage walks (not to exceed twenty-five percent (25%) of the parkway area).

-4. Parkway surfacing (standard or colored/textured concrete or flat stone/brick) installed at grade (subject to Municipal Operations Department review for tree well location).
+4. Parkway surfacing (standard or colored/textured concrete or flat stone/brick) installed at grade and subject to Municipal Operations Department review for tree well location (not to exceed twenty-five percent (25%) of the parkway area).

 5. CATV and public utility facilities.

-6. Structural encroachments not otherwise listed; including, but not limited to, fences, walls, patios, raised planters, etc., which encroach 1 foot or less into the public right-of-way.
+6. Structural encroachments not otherwise listed; including, but not limited to, fences, walls, patios, raised planters, etc., which encroach one (1) foot or less and do not exceed three (3) feet in height within the public right-of-way.
 If, however, in the opinion of the Public Works Department, the nature or location of this type of encroachment is such that Council review is warranted, the Department may forward the item to the Council for action.

 7. Mailboxes, when required by the U.S. Postal Service.
-The front of mailbox shall be aligned in the same vertical plane as the back of the curb.
-Mailbox base construction length shall not exceed the length of the mailbox, or 24 inches, whichever is less.
+Mailboxes shall be installed per U.S. Postal Service requirements.
+Mailbox base construction length and width shall not exceed the length of the mailbox, or twenty-four (24) inches, whichever is less.

 8. The placement of utility pedestals shall be at the back of sidewalks on arterials and major pedestrian thoroughfares without zero setbacks.
-There shall be at least 4 feet of clear sidewalk width and/or pedestals shall be placed in the parkway outside of walk area.
+There shall be at least four (4) feet of clear sidewalk width and/or pedestals shall be placed in the parkway outside of walk area.

 9. When connecting to or relocating public utilities.

-10. Artificial Turf up to 100% of the required parkway landscape area.
-Artificial turf grass shall be installed in accordance to manufactures recommendations.
+10. Artificial Turf (permeable) up to 100% of the required parkway landscape area.
+Artificial turf grass shall be installed in accordance to manufactures’ recommendations.
 Material must be securely anchored and maintained so as to eliminate disrepair, fading, tearing, wrinkling and or edge curling or any other type of material performance.
 Material shall be replaced prior to the aforementioned conditions occur.
 Prohibited application: Indoor and outdoor carpet, green in color or otherwise.
 The Director of Public Works shall from time to time update the standards for this application.
-See Artificial Turf - Material and Installation Standards.
+See Artificial Turf Material and Installation Standards.

+11. Tree and shrub planting and removal, subject to concurrence by Municipal Operations Department.

+12. Median landscaping, subject to concurrence by Municipal Operations Department.

+If, in the opinion of the Municipal Operations and/or Public Works Departments, the approved planting is not being maintained for view, safety clearance and sight distance, Newport Beach Municipal Code Chapter 10.50, “Public Nuisance Abatement,” or any successor statute, shall be used to remove offending plant material.

+The permit applicant shall reimburse the City of Newport Beach for the value of any City tree removed by this process.
+This value shall be determined by the City Arborist using the International Society of Arboriculture’s “Guide for Plant Appraisal” or a minimum forty-eight (48) inch box tree replacement value.

-D. Private encroachments requiring an Encroachment Permit from the Public Works Department and subject to the execution of an agreement for non-standard improvements.
+C. Area specific private encroachments requiring an Encroachment Permit from the Public Works Department and subject to the execution of an agreement for non-standard improvements.

-1. Structural encroachments not otherwise listed which do not exceed 3 feet in height measured from the top of curb elevation/or from sidewalk elevation where sidewalk exists, including, but not limited to fences, walls, and raised planters in public rights-of-way in areas that are more than 8 feet behind the face of curbs on the following streets:
+1. Structural encroachments not otherwise listed which do not exceed three (3) feet in height measured from the top of curb elevation/or from sidewalk elevation where sidewalk exists, including, but not limited to fences, walls, and raised planters in public rights-of-way in areas that are more than eight (8) feet behind the face of curbs on the following streets:

 a.
 Santa Ana Avenue from Cliff Drive to Fifteenth Street.